7 Using Partitioning in an Online Transaction Processing Environment

 7.2.1 Deciding Whether to Partition Indexes

-Due to the selectivity of queries and high concurrency of OLTP applications, the choice of the right index strategy is indisputably an important decisions for the use of partitioning in an OLTP environment.
+Due to the selectivity of queries and high concurrency of OLTP applications, the choice of the right index strategy is indisputably an important decision for the use of partitioning in an OLTP environment.
+With less contention, the application can support a larger user population.

 The following basic rules explain the main benefits and trade-offs for the various possible index structures: